laserylee/restaurant_app/README.md

 	* activated
 	* name
 	* email
 		* optional, notify customer inside page, for ads spam emais
 	* hp_no
 		* activate using sms, if cant use email to activate
 		* will sms 5 min before pickup_time as reminder
 		* will sms if food havent get picked up after 5 min
 	* created_at
 2. Item
 	* id
 	* name
 	* description
 	* price
 	* availability
 	* normally nil, will specify when lack of stock
 3. Order
 	* order_details
 	* order_at
 	* pickup time
+	* picked_up

 4. Order-details
 	* item id
 	* price